dubit/unity-hierarchy-behaviour/README.md

 var myClass = gameObject.ReplaceChild<MyClass>(toReplace, prefab);
 ```

-ReplaceChild requires a `TBehaviour` to create or instantiate and an existing MonoBehaviour to Destroy.
+This will destroy the given child MonoBehaviour and create a child new GameObject and adds the component specified by the `TBehaviour` type parameter.
-The template class must extend MonoBehaviour and implement `IHierarchyBehaviour` or `IHierarchyBehaviour<TArgs>`.
+The type parameter must extend MonoBehaviour and implement `IHierarchyBehaviour` or `IHierarchyBehaviour<TArgs>`.
 This will return the new instance of `TBehaviour`.